Met Police receives potential evidence of war crimes in Ukraine

 Scotland Yard told The Independent it was reviewing an undisclosed number of “referrals relating to alleged war crimes in Ukraine” over the past month.

-“Officers would urge anyone who may themselves have witnessed or been the victim of any war crimes in Ukraine at any time from 21 November 2013 onwards, to report it via our online reporting tool,” a spokesperson added.
+“Officers would urge anyone who may themselves have witnessed or been the victim of any war crimes in Ukraine at any time from 21 November 2013 onwards to report it via our online reporting tool”, a spokesperson added.

 “Officers based at UK ports have also been helping to make those arriving in the UK, having recently been in Ukraine, aware that they can report and provide any evidence to the War Crimes Team and that any evidence gathered from this may then be shared with the ongoing ICC investigation.”